marwanElmohr/flex-assessment/README.md

 Integration was not completed due to lack of billing setup and missing Place IDs.

 Future work: map each listing to its Google Place ID and enable limited integration under free tier.

+## AI Tools

+- Chatgpt was used to help with debigging for some doubts i had throughout the project.